BND Hamburger Icon

 5 confidence killers in the workplace

-High-performing employees often pressure themselves to attain ridiculous, unrealistic standards, and they sometimes become discouraged when they fail to achieve them, said Helene Lerner, author of The Confidence Myth (Berrett-Koehler Publishers, 2015) and founder of WomenWorking.com, a career website for women.
+High-performing employees often pressure themselves to attain ridiculous, unrealistic standards.
+They sometimes become discouraged when they fail to achieve those standards, said Helene Lerner, author of The Confidence Myth (Berrett-Koehler Publishers, 2015) and founder of WomenWorking.com.

 “We have to stop the negative chatter and tell ourselves our best is good enough,” Lerner said.
 “Make it an inner mantra.”